Manav9823/prototype_javascript/interview_prep.md

 const secondResult = getNumbers();
 console.log(firstResult === secondResult); // false

+# Event propogation
+Event propagation in JavaScript describes how events flow through the DOM (Document Object Model).
+When you click a button inside a div, that event doesn’t just stay on the button—it moves through its ancestor elements.

+It has three phases:

+Capturing Phase (Trickle Down)
+Target Phase
+Bubbling Phase (Trickle Up)

+`event capturing`: the process of propagating from the farthest element to the closest element in the DOM is called event capturing.

+`event bubling`: The process of propagating from the closest element to the farthest away element in the DOM (Document Object Modal) is called event bubbling.

 `Event binding` is a concept in JavaScript that allows you to attach event listeners to DOM elements so that specific functions (event handlers) are executed when a particular event occurs (e.g., clicking a button, hovering over an element, pressing a key).
 Event binding is crucial for creating interactive web applications.

-`event bubling`: The process of propagating from the closest element to the farthest away element in the DOM (Document Object Modal) is called event bubbling.

-`event capturing`: the process of propagating from the farthest element to the closest element in the DOM is called event capturing.

 `e.stopPropogation()` to end event capturing and bubling